Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-04-12 00:24:04
+Last Updated: 2025-04-13 03:05:46

-I Feel Much Freer Now That I Am Certain The Pope Is The Antichrist.
+I went inside my heart to see how it was.
+Something there makes me hear the whole world weeping.

-By Martin Luther
+By Rumi